Contact Site Map

 Psychologists provide support, education, coping skills training, monitor depression symptoms and encouragement to continue medical treatment.
 The psychiatrist monitors the medication that is necessary.

-Most people with manic depressive illness can be helped with treatment
+Most people with manic depressive illness can recover with treatment but many do not seek the help they need.

 Male Depression